Epicism/datafusion-ballista/ballista/client/README.md

 ## Python Binding

 The **Python binding** allows data scientists and analysts to interact with Ballista through Python, much like using **PySpark**.
-This makes it easy for those familiar with Python to leverage the distributed capabilities of Ballista without diving into Rust code.
+This makes it easy for those familiar with Python to leverage Ballista's distributed capabilities without diving into Rust code.

 ### Use Cases

 1. **Ad-hoc Data Management**:

-   - Ballista’s Python API can be used for **quick exploration** and **data management**, similar to Pandas.
+   - Like Pandas, Ballista’s Python API can be used for **quick exploration** and **data management**.
    - **Example Scenarios**: Registering a CSV or Parquet dataset and running basic queries to explore data relationships.

 2. **Data Science Workloads**: